© Unofficial Royalty 2023

 December 1, 2001 – Birth of Princess Aiko of Japan, the only child of Emperor Naruhito of Japan, at the Hospital of the Imperial Household in Tokyo, Japan

 Princess Aiko is the only child of Emperor Naruhito and Empress Masako.
 She graduated from Gakushūin Primary School in March 2014, and the following month, she entered the Gakushūin Girls Junior High School.
 In 2017, Aiko entered the Gakushuin Girls High School, graduating in March 2020.
-In April 2020, Princess Aiko began her studies at Gakushuin University where she is majoring in Japanese language and literature.
+In April 2020, Princess Aiko began her studies at Gakushuin University where she majored in Japanese language and literature, graduating in March 2024.
 Despite being the child of the Emperor, Princess Aiko is not in the line of succession to the throne, as The Imperial Household Law of 1947 limits succession to males in a male line only.
 After Aiko’s birth, there was much discussion about changing the succession laws.
 In 2005, the Prime Minister vowed to submit a bill to the government to change The Imperial Household Law, based on recommendations from an independent, government-appointed panel.
 However, the birth of a male cousin, Prince Hisahito, son of Crown Prince Akoshino, in 2006, ended the efforts, and the proposal was dropped.
 In practicality, with the current succession laws, the Imperial Family now has only one person who can provide any heirs, a boy born in 2006 who will not marry for years.
 In November 2020, it was recommended that the discussion regarding succession be shelved until Prince Hisahito becomes an adult and has children.

 Unofficial Royalty: Princess Aiko of Japan